 Dealing with traumas

 The survival of the affected person, in reality, starts with the acknowledgement of the seismic impact of trauma.
-For instance, healing from hypervigilance works on re-establishing the rhythm of life through small steps.
+For instance, healing from hyper-vigilance means working on re-establishing the rhythm of life through small steps.
 The best way to come to terms with a traumatic experience will vary from journalist to journalist.
-Some will talk to families and friends, and others only feel comfortable talking to people who have shared their experiences.
-However, support and external counselling should be made available to all staff by journalist organisations to ensure that all journalists are offered an opportunity for confidential counselling after traumatic assignments.
+Some will talk to family and friends, and others only feel comfortable talking to people who have shared their experiences.
+However, support and external counselling should be made available to all staff by journalist organisations, to ensure that all journalists are offered an opportunity for confidential counselling after traumatic assignments.

-- The Dart Center for Journalism and Trauma, currently based at the University of Washington School of Communications in Seattle, USA, is a global network of journalists, journalism educators and health professionals dedicated to improving media coverage of trauma, conflict and tragedy.
-It looks at the impact of the reporting process on those who view and read it and on news professionals.
+- The Dart Center for Journalism and Trauma, currently based at the University of Washington School of Communications in Seattle, USA, is a global network of journalists, journalism educators, and health professionals, dedicated to improving media coverage of trauma, conflict and tragedy.
+It looks at the impact of the reporting process on new professionals but also those who view news and read it.